danilluzin/HuabanDownloader/README.md

 A simple script for downloading every pin from a huaban board.

 * Images are saved into a `huaban\<board_title>` folder.
 * Script will skip images that were already downloaded on subsequent runs (makes it easy to rerun the script, if one or more pins fail).
-To redownload an existing image, just remove it from the target folder (`huaban\<board_title>`) before running script again
+To redownload an existing image, just remove it from the target folder (`huaban\<board_title>`) before running the script again
 * If certain images fail to download (timeout) their list can be found in the `huaban\<board_title>\failReport.txt` file.